|A Preliminary Structure of Software Security Assurance Model” by Rafiq Ahmad Khan

 The proposal should be presented in a structured manner at least comprising: background/context, motivation, problem, gaps, (initial) research questions, and proposed method, and optionally initial results, conclusions and future work.
 The abstract should not exceed 150 words.
 Students in the later stages of their research are encouraged to include an overview of their completed research activities.
 Along with your submission, please attach an informal letter from your supervisor stating his/her support of the submission.

-How to Submit your Abstract / Proposal Proposals should be submitted through the conference submission site.
+How to Submit your Abstract / Proposal Proposals should be submitted through the conference submission site (link in the sidebar).
 You do not need to upload a full paper as part of your initial submission but you are encouraged to write an extensive abstract sharing highlights of your experience and what you intend to focus on in your paper.

 ICGSE 2018 Doctoral Symposium papers will be published in the ICGSE proceedings.
 The publication requires 1) the author to register to the ICGSE 2018 main conference and 2) to present a poster on the Doctoral Symposium submission at the ICGSE 2018 main conference.
 The papers should be formatted according to ACM formatting guidelines, see ICSE2018 formatting instructions: https://www.icse2018.org/track/icse-2018-Double-blind-review#Formatting.
+If you don’t want the participate in the main ICGSE 2018 conference and present your poster there, your paper won’t be published, but you can still attend the doctoral symposium and present your work there.
 Even though the format is ACM, the proceedings will be produced by IEEE and the papers will appear in the digital libraries of both ACM and IEEE.

 - Paolo Tell, IT University Copenhagen, Denmark